pixelryan/TurtleRacing/README.md

 * Use Unity 2018.2.4f1

-* Set Api Compatability Level to .NET 4.x under FilePlayer Settings
+* Set Api Compatability Level to .NET 4.x under Player Settings

 * Add your twitch name and [oauth key](https://twitchapps.com/tmi/) into text files in Assets\StreamingAssets